toolleeo/cli-apps/README.md

 * [ngrep](https://github.com/jpr5/ngrep) - (Network grep) applies the `grep` logic to the network layer, allowing to match regular expressions against data payloads of packets; it recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces.
 * [noti](https://github.com/variadico/noti) - Monitor a process and trigger a notification.
 * [nvitop](https://github.com/XuehaiPan/nvitop) - An interactive NVIDIA-GPU process viewer and beyond, the one-stop solution for GPU process management.
-* [powertop](https://github.com/fenrus75/powertop) - A `top`-like utility to monitor the sources of power consumption; allows to turn on/off many components; quite useful to track possible power-related issues.
+* [powertop](https://github.com/fenrus75/powertop) - A `top`-like utility to monitor the sources of power consumption
 * ramfetch - A fetch which displays memory info using /proc/meminfo. * IL LINK SEGNATO DAVA ERRORE 404*
 * [screenFetch](https://github.com/KittyKatt/screenFetch) - It can be used to generate one of those nifty terminal theme information + ASCII distribution logos.
 It auto-detects the distribution and display an ASCII version of that distribution's logo and some valuable information to the right.
 * [smem](https://selenic.com/repo/smem) - Python program that reports memory usage; it can report the "proportional set size" (PSS), a meaningful representation of the amount of memory used by libraries and applications in a virtual memory system; it has built-in chart generation.